The Best Deer-Resistant Plants and Flowers for Your Garden

 BOXWOOD

-Boxwoods are among the most versatile broadleaf evergreens for a deer-resistant garden.
-They come in numerous shapes and sizes and take well to pruning, making them ideal for formal hedges, borders, and topiaries.
-Deer seem to shun the attractive glossy, green foliage because of its strong scent.
+Among the most versatile evergreens for a deer-resistant garden.
+They come in numerous shapes and sizes and take well to pruning.
+Deer seem to shun them because of their strong scent.

 Zones: 4-8